paulbricman/paulbricman.github.io/docs/tools/autocards.md

 {: .no_toc }

 {: .quote .mt-4 }
-King Philip’s ultimate goal was to conquer Persia and help himself to the empire’s land and riches.
+"King Philip’s ultimate goal was to conquer Persia and help himself to the empire’s land and riches.
 This was not to be; King Philip was assassinated by his bodyguard Pausanias in 336 B.C. at his daughter’s wedding, before he could enjoy the spoils of his victories.
 His son Alexander, known to history as "Alexander The Great," jumped at the chance to take over his father’s imperial project.
 The new Macedonian king led his troops across the Hellespont into Asia.
 (When he got there, he plunged an enormous sarissa into the ground and declared the land “spear won.”)
-From there, Alexander and his armies kept moving.
+From there, Alexander and his armies kept moving."

 {: .text-left }
 | Question | Answer |